 So you can pinpoint the place that's right for you, and get there with ease, confidence, and the enthusiasm that comes with knowing what you're getting into!

 Take a look now.
 I'm confident you'll be impressed with what you find.

 There's no risk to you and a whole world of good-value living to gain.
-Simply click on the link below now, and we'll make you a member and send you your password so you can get started.
+Simply click on the link below now, and we'll make you a member and send you your access code so you can get started.

 Publisher, International Living

 P.S.
 Retiring overseas is a big step.
-Why make mistakes and feel your way forward when you can simply follow a well-marked path and get the experts to help you along the way?
-Full access to Panama Insider can save you time, money, and frustration, too.
+Why make mistakes and feel your way forward blindly when you can simply follow a well-marked path and get the experts to help you along the way?
+Panama Insider can save you time, money, and frustration, too.

 Last Issue: 03/26/18